Current theses offers

 Current Theses Offers by the Institute of Medical Informatics

-In the context of the MTB project, two Bachleor-/Master- theses are currently offered by the Institute of Medical Informatics:
+In the context of the MTB project, a Bachleor-/Master- theses is currently offered by the Institute of Medical Informatics:

 For more information, please see here: https://medizininformatik.umg.eu/karriere/stellenangebote-im-institut/ or contact Jonas Hügel: email@example.com